tusharhero/darwinio/documentation/implementation.md

 partners, etc. This part will essentially determine the neural structure of the organism.

+The genome will be encoded as an hexadecimal number.
+And the offspring's genome will be derived from the parent's genome by randomly selecting each digit randomly for each digit and mutation are also applied.

 ## Taxonomy

 This part will look at the genome of each organism and label it according to